KoesGroup/Snakemake_ChIPseq_PE/README.md

 # Main outputs
 The main output are for now  **fastqc**, **bed** and **bigwig files**.
 Optionals outputs of the pipelines are **bamCompare**, **bedgraph** and **bed files for broad peaks calling**.
+With the implementation of deeptools rules, the pipeline produces as well those outputs:

+- **plotFingerprint** contains interesting figures that answer the question: **"Did my ChIP work???"** .
+Explanation of the plot and the options available can be found [here](https://deeptools.readthedocs.io/en/develop/content/tools/plotFingerprint.html)

+- **PLOTCORRELATION** folder contain pdf files displaying the correlation between the samples tested in the ChIP experiment, many options in the plotcorrelation rules can be changed via the configuration file.
+More information about this plot can be found [here](https://deeptools.readthedocs.io/en/develop/content/tools/plotCorrelation.html)

+- **HEATMAP** folder contain pdf files displaying the content of the matrix produced by the `computeMatrix` rule under the form of a heatmap.
+Many option for the `computeMatrix` and the `plotHeatmap` rules can be changed in the configuration file.
+More information about this figure can be found [here](https://deeptools.readthedocs.io/en/develop/content/tools/plotHeatmap.html).

+- **plotProfile** folder contain pdf files displaying profile plot for scores over sets of genomic region, again the genomic region are define in the matrix made previously.
+Again there are many options to change the plot and more information can be found [here](https://deeptools.readthedocs.io/en/develop/content/tools/plotProfile.html)